 The Texas Woman's University's College of Education offers excellent professional education combined with a superior Liberal Arts background.
 A program of thorough professional education carefully integrated with programs of various subject matter fields makes students educated at Texas Woman's University in demand as teachers.
-Professional courses are offered by a faculty with graduate experiences in the best universities of the nation.
-In addition, superior faculty members who represent the many subject-matter fields and who are also part-time professors in the teacher-education programs in the College, serve as advisers in their fields.
+Professional courses are offered by a faculty with graduate degrees from the best universities of the nation.
+In addition, superior faculty members who represent many disciplines and who are also part-time professors in the teacher-education programs of the University, serve as advisers in their fields.

-The curricula offered by the College of Edu-

-cation prepare for broad fields of teaching.
+The curricula offered by the College of Education prepare for broad fields of teaching.
 Included in the curricula are courses required for all teaching certificates in Texas and for bachelor's and master's degrees.
 Texas Woman's University offers exceptional opportunities for teachers in the field of Special Education.
 Majors are given in Kindergarten-Primary, Upper Elementary, Secondary, and Junior College fields, in Psychology, and Special Education.